kwe92/Chatte-App/README.md

 # Convertir App

-A Chat App built with Flutter Using A Firebase Backend
+A chat app built with Flutter using a Firebase backend.